PsyTeachR/ads-v1/docs/07-tidy.md

 </div>

 The two datasets represent simulated data from a patient satisfaction survey.
-We'll do them one at a time as they differ in complexity.
+We'll do them one at a time, as they differ in complexity.

 ### Survey 1